HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_Epileptogenicity_map_computation_with_brainstorm.rst

 Transfer those files into your private space so it is easier to access and use them.
 If you don't know how to do this please refer to the :doc:`How to use the HIP spaces </guides/GUIDE_How_to_use_the_HIP_spaces_and_share_data_with_other_users>` guide.

-**Start a new working session with Brainstorm**: This tutorial only requires the use of Brainstorm for the computation of epileptogenicity maps.
+This tutorial only requires the use of Brainstorm for the computation of epileptogenicity maps.
 It is advised to initiate a new working session with a fresh instance of Brainstorm running.
 If you don't know how to do this please refer to the :doc:`How to use Desktops and run applications from the App Catalog </guides/GUIDE_How_to_use_Desktops_and_run_applications_from_the_App_Catalog>` guide.